Letting Go Of The Past

 8. Stop being angry

 Being angry and holding grudges takes more energy than it does to forgive.
 Remaining mad at another person does more harm to you than it does to the other person.
 Some people may find your anger amusing and will go out of their way to try to make you angry.
-When you do not allow their actions to control you, it will help you let go of the pain.
+When you do not allow their actions to control you, it will help you in letting go of the pain.

 9. Take deep breaths

-One of the ways to leave the past and focus on the present is through mindful breathing.
+One of the ways to leave the past and focus on the present moment is through mindful breathing.
 All day long our minds are concentrating on what happened in the past and what will happen in the future.
 When we stop to think about the here and now, we realize there is nothing we can do about the past because it’s over.
 The future hasn’t happened yet, no matter how much we prepare for it.
 Breathe.

 10. Get a massage